ayRatul/rAdapt/README.md

     import  'package:rAdapt/rAdapt.dart';

     export  'package:rAdapt/rAdapt.dart';
 Now we need to define the  **RDevice** objects , it's an object that holds a maxSize value and a multiplier.
+Kinda like braekpoints.

 > RDevice(maxSize,multiplier)